 However, there could be an even longer wait.
-In an August Power On newsletter Mark Gurman has indicated that the last Macs to transition to Apple's own processors will be the iMac and the Mac Pro, and that this transition will happen just on the cusp of the two year deadline that the company set itself: which he interprets to be November 2022.
+In an August Power On newsletter Mark Gurman indicated that the last Macs to transition to Apple's own processors will be the iMac and the Mac Pro, and that this transition will happen just on the cusp of the two year deadline that the company set itself.
+So we could be waiting until November 2022.
 Read: Apple to complete M-transition by next November.

 With the global component and chip shortages already causing Apple to have to delay the launch of various new Macs it's unlikely that the situation is any different with the new iMac.

 New name - iMac Pro?

 It is possible that Apple will give this new larger iMac the name iMac Pro - last used for the professional version of the iMac that Apple launched in December 2017 and discontinued in March 2021.
 Alternatively we may also see a new iMac Pro alongside the update to the 27in iMac, but we think it is more likely that the name will be revived rather than the workstation-style iMac model.